 Notes for Virtual Trainings:

-- If you are using a Chromebook, you must get the app for Chromebook in order to participate in polls and break out rooms.
+- If you are using a Chromebook, you must get the Chromebook app to participate in polls and break out rooms.
 If you aren’t able to participate, you may be required to submit additional homework.
-If you do not have administrative access to download apps on your Chromebook, you may want to discuss with your school’s IT prior to the meeting.
-Here is a link: https://support.zoom.us/hc/en-us/articles/213298746-Getting-Started-On-Chrome-OS.
-Using a Chromebook for Zoom is not ideal, but manageable.

-- There will be opportunities for questions with your instructor and opportunities for you to do partner work with others in the class via FaceTime, Google Hangouts, etc.
+- There will be opportunities for questions with your instructor and opportunities for you to partner with others in the class via FaceTime, Google Hangouts, etc.

 *Regarding the Comprehensive and Intermediate courses, participants do not have to take one before the other.
-Participants can simply take the course that best fits their needs.
+Participants can take the course that best fits their needs.
 If desired, participants can also take both courses.
 The primary areas of focus in the Comprehensive course include phonological awareness, phonics, and encoding/decoding.
-The primary areas of focus in the Intermediate course are orthography, encoding/decoding, morphology, and vocabulary.
-Please know that for people who choose to take both courses, encoding/decoding (which includes word/sentence dictation, 7 syllable types, 4 syllable patterns, and red words) is taught in both courses.
+The primary focus areas in the Intermediate course are orthography, encoding/decoding, morphology, and vocabulary.
+Please know that encoding/decoding (which includes word/sentence dictation, 7 syllable types, 4 syllable patterns, and red words) is taught in both courses for people who choose to take both courses.
 The Intermediate course focuses on how to teach these concepts to older students, whereas the Comprehensive course focuses on how to teach concepts to younger students.
 Please note that while the Intermediate course reviews some content covered in the Comprehensive course, the Intermediate course will provide participants a deeper understanding of the material.